WICG/crash-reporting/crashReport-explainer.md

 > 2.14.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-Like `sessionStorage`, storage in the `crashStorage` API is scoped to an origin under a traversable navigable.
+Like `sessionStorage`, storage in the `crashReport` API is scoped to an origin under a traversable navigable.
 Therefore, while there is no distinction in how the API *behaves* in first-party or third-party contexts, data is isolated along this boundary, per the security model of the web platform.